Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 It is focused on having quick and easy access to presets on the device, favorites, plus CV control of the most essential performance settings, on a compact panel.

 HC-1 is not a replacement for the Haken Editor.
+The Haken Editor is still required for managing and editing user presets.

 **Note** — This documentation uses the terms *Eagan Matrix*, *EM*, and *device* interchangeably.
 They all refer to whatever Eagan-Matrix-based device you are controlling with HC-1.